NguyenHiu/zkSNARK-implementation/README.md

 Open ganache

 ### 1.1.
 Migrate & Compile
-Make sure truffle project connects to the right port (ganache server), and then
+Make sure truffle project connects to the right port (ganache server), and then run this command inside the folder of truffle project.
 ``` bash
 truffle migrate
 ```